Getting Prepared for an

 For information about the EMP sensitivity of solar panels, and more details on the shielding of solar panel systems, see Donald J. R. White's new book, EMP - Protect Family, Homes & Community.
 That book has chapters with information about EMP protection for even fairly large solar panel systems.

-An early draft of a fairly new page on this site with some general suggestions about residential standby generators, especially whole-house standby generators, is now on-line.
-(Writing and maintaining the page on generators has taken me longer than I first anticipated due to the very wide variety of situations that need to be addressed.)
+Another web page on this site has some general suggestions about residential standby generators, especially whole-house standby generators.
+(Writing and maintaining the page on generators has been difficult due to the very wide variety of situations that need to be addressed.)
 This seems to be a subject of intense interest.
 The more widespread availability of these whole-house generators is a very good thing, but most of the whole-house standby generators sold in recent years are controlled by electronics that are very sensitive to nuclear EMP (and even to nearby lightning strikes).
 Standby generators are very unlikely to be damaged by severe solar storms, although severe solar storms would greatly impact the available fuel supply.
 There are methods of greatly reducing the vulnerability of standby generators to nuclear EMP and other severe voltage transients.

 The chamber of an older microwave oven is often an efficient faraday cage for most purposes which can often be used for shielding small electronic items, although this doesn't always work well.
 It is important that any microwave oven used for this purpose should have its power cord cut off close the the body of the microwave oven.
 This should be done both to prevent accidentally turning on the microwave oven with electronics inside and to prevent the power cord from acting as an antenna to conduct EMP into the interior of the oven.
 It is important to note that many newer microwave ovens have a chamber that is designed to shield microwaves, but may not effectively shield some lower frequencies.
 Anything that you are hoping to use as an electromagnetic shield should be tested by putting a radio inside of the shield tuned to a strong FM station.
 If you can hear the FM station while the radio is inside of the shield, then the shield is not adequate.
 There are so many things that can go wrong with electromagnetic shielding that any shielding that you are using should be tested first using the FM radio test.
 This test should be repeated using a strong local AM station.
 (Be sure to remove the batteries from any equipment before putting it in permanent storage, though.)